NordicHPC/sonar/doc/HOWTO-DAEMON.md

 test.hpc.xyzzy.no.control.node exit
 ```

-TODO: It's quite possible that the key should be either the node name or the empty string, for
+Design note: It's quite possible that the key should be either the node name or the empty string, for
 messages directed at a specific node or at all, and that the command/argument should be in the
 value.